 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Economic Development and Trade of Ukraine
+Lead executing agency: Ministry of Economic Development, Trade and Agriculture of Ukraine

 Since the 2008 global financial crisis, Ukraine’s economy has been facing challenges.
 Fuelled by the conflict over the Crimea and in eastern Ukraine in 2014, the economic situation in Ukraine has deteriorated again.
 From 2014 to 2015 the gross domestic product fell by 16 per cent.
 Exports are also declining – particularly in the Russian market that was previously one of Ukraine's most important buyers.
 The export rate dropped by over a third between 2013 and 2016.

 Access for Ukrainian companies to European Union (EU) markets has been facilitated for selected sectors.

 GIZ is working on behalf of the German Government to create better conditions for Ukrainian companies that wish to sell their products in the European market.
 To make the EU markets more accessible, the trade and export policy framework needs to be redesigned.
 GIZ supports the Ministry of Economic Development, Trade and Agriculture of Ukraine in developing action plans for Ukraine's 2017 to 2021 export strategy.
 Officials from public institutions, experts from the private sector and representatives from business associations and chambers of commerce meet in specially created working groups to discuss solutions on implementing the export strategy.
 With the support of international experts they learn more about EU-compliant quality standards and about implementing policy measures.
 Cooperation and exchange are also being advanced through modern dialogue formats such as workshops, conferences and round table discussions.